ArekKubacki/Hoymiles-Plant-DTU-Pro/README.md

 # Hoymiles Plant DTU-Pro Sensor

-This integration retrieves data from Hoymiles DTU-Pro using Modbus TCP do Home Assistant
+This integration retrieves data from Hoymiles DTU-Pro using Modbus TCP do Home Assistant.
+The DTU must be connected via an Ethernet cable.
+For 22 Version, if you choose "Export control", it prohibits MODBUS TCP.
+But "Remote control" still supports it.
+So you have to go to "Toolkit" in APP and then choose "Remote Control" from RS-485 Port Config under DTU Information.

 ![example](https://github.com/ArekKubacki/Hoymiles-Plant-DTU-Pro/blob/main/images/pv.png)